-- 1 total number of livestock in the country or the total number of ranchers could be used to analyse the - 2 maximum implementation potential.
-For example, if a policy seeks to increase use of feed supplements in - 3 dairy cattle, it can be assumed that all dairy cattle within the policy jurisdiction will receive the feed - 4 supplements as a result of the policy.
+Analysing the technical potential of other resources besides land area can be used to estimate adoption rates for new practices or technologies.
+For policies that reduce emissions from enteric fermentation, the total number of livestock in the country or the total number of ranchers could be used to analyse the maximum implementation potential.
+For example, if a policy seeks to increase use of feed supplements in dairy cattle, it can be assumed that all dairy cattle within the policy jurisdiction will receive the feed supplements as a result of the policy.

-5 8.2.5 Expert judgment
+8.2.5 Expert judgment

-- 6 Expert judgment can be paired with any of the approaches above to derive an informed estimate of the - 7 maximum implementation potential.
-Sector specialists (e.g., farmers, ranchers, foresters, scientists who - 8 study the technologies or practices promoted by a policy, statisticians, and government staff familiar with - 9 the policy) can help to fill gaps in available data or provide a range for the maximum implementation - 10 potential.
-Experts can also help users identify suitable values of the policy outcome or policy - 11 effectiveness from estimated ranges.
-When consulting experts, information can be obtained through an - 12 expert elicitation process (described in Section 4.1.3). - 13 8.2.6 Example of determining maximum implementation potential - 14 The SPLP policy seeks to engage pastoralists in adopting more efficient land and livestock management - 15 practices to improve the quality of forage for livestock on pasture, through: (a) improved herd - 16 management strategies, (b) improved pasture management, and/or (c) improved silvopastoral systems. - 17 Based on data from the latest national agriculture census, non-federally owned pasture cover - 18 approximately 34 million hectares (ha).
-The programme focuses on the improvement of pasture - 19 management on 3.5% of the eligible land (i.e., approximately 1.2 million hectares), which have been - 20 identified as the most vulnerable to degradation from overgrazing and mismanagement.
-On those lands, - 21 the average animal density is about 0.9 head/ha (higher than the national average of 0.6 head/ha) and no - 22 rotational grazing best practices are used. - 23 Because the policy is formulated around pasture land and livestock management, the activity data chosen - to determine the maximum implementation potential are land area and number of livestock.
-The - 25 maximum implementation potential in terms of the amount of land affected by the policy is 1.2 million - hectares and in terms of total number of cattle affected is 1.08 million, over 15 years (Table 8.2). - 27 The National Agriculture Agency is planning to engage farmers in voluntary contracts over 15 years. - 28 Pastoralists will receive annual payments for the first five years of participation to improve management - 29 practices for their land and livestock.
-Payments will range from USD 50/ha to USD 100/ha, and - 30 participation will be capped to keep the programme costs under USD 400 million over 15 years.
-An - 31 additional USD 2 million per year for 15 years will be made available to the agriculture extension service - 32 to provide training and support to participating pastoralists. - 33 Table 8.2: Example of maximum implementation potential
+Expert judgment can be paired with any of the approaches above to derive an informed estimate of the maximum implementation potential.
+Sector specialists (e.g., farmers, ranchers, foresters, scientists who study the technologies or practices promoted by a policy, statisticians, and government staff familiar with the policy) can help to fill gaps in available data or provide a range for the maximum implementation potential.
+Experts can also help users identify suitable values of the policy outcome or policy effectiveness from estimated ranges.
+When consulting experts, information can be obtained through an expert elicitation process (described in Section 4.2.4).

+8.2.6 Example of determining maximum implementation potential

+The SPLP policy seeks to engage pastoralists in adopting more efficient land and livestock management practices to improve the quality of forage for livestock on pasture, through: (a) improved herd management strategies, (b) improved pasture management, and/or (c) improved silvopastoral systems.

+Based on data from the latest national agriculture census, non-federally owned pasture cover approximately 34 million hectares (ha).
+The programme focuses on the improvement of pasture management on 3.5% of the eligible land (i.e., approximately 1.2 million hectares), which have been identified as the most vulnerable to degradation from overgrazing and mismanagement.
+On those lands, the average animal density is about 0.9 head/ha (higher than the national average of 0.6 head/ha) and no rotational grazing best practices are used.

+Because the policy is formulated around pasture land and livestock management, the activity data chosen to determine the maximum implementation potential are land area and number of livestock.
+The maximum implementation potential in terms of the amount of land affected by the policy is 1.2 million hectares and in terms of total number of cattle affected is 1.08 million, over 15 years (Table 8.2).

+The National Agriculture Agency is planning to engage farmers in voluntary contracts over 15 years.
+Pastoralists will receive annual payments for the first five years of participation to improve management practices for their land and livestock.
+Payments will range from USD 50/ha to USD 100/ha, and participation will be capped to keep the programme costs under USD 400 million over 15 years.
+An additional USD 2 million per year for 15 years will be made available to the agriculture extension service to provide training and support to participating pastoralists.